 Always consider the implications of using ADD, especially in regards to build performance and security.
 By adhering to established best practices and leveraging advanced use cases like multi-stage builds, you can create efficient, secure, and robust Docker images tailored to your application needs.

 In summary, while ADD is a versatile command, its power comes with responsibilities.
-Use it wisely, and your Docker images will not only run smoothly but also adhere to best practices that contribute to the overall health of your software development lifecycle.
+Use it wisely, and your Docker images will not only run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » smoothly but also adhere to best practices that contribute to the overall health of your software development lifecycle.